LearnWeb3DAO/MEV-Practical/README.md

 Now for `data` we need to specify the function selector which is the first four bytes of the  Keccak-256 (SHA-3) hash of  the name  and the arguments of the function
 This will determine which function are we trying to call, in our case, it will be the mint function.

 Then we specify the `maxFeePerGas` and `maxPriorityFeePerGas` to be `3 GWEI` and `2 GWEI` respectively.
-Note the values I got here are from looking at the transactions which were mind previously in the network and what `Gas Fees` were they using.
+Note the values I got here are from looking at the transactions which were mined previously in the network and what `Gas Fees` were they using.

 also,
 `1 GWEI = 10*WEI = 10*10^8 = 10^9`